Chain Driver Interface

 ChainDrivers are the heart and soul of BitBadges.
 They handle all chain-specific logic.

-See for some notes on implementing ChainDriver functions.
+See [Adding a New Chain](https://blockin.gitbook.io/blockin/developer-docs/getting-started/chaindrivers/implementing-a-new-chain-driver) for some notes on implementing ChainDriver functions.

 Note that **verifyAssets** typically requires an API key of some sort, depending on how it is implemented.
 Also, assert your selected ChainDrivers can handle all the asset types and functionality you need for verification.